altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
-    + Save levels on disconnect and restore on reconnect like in esgg5.
-      Will be using tries for static cashe.
-Keys are steam_ids and values are levels integers.
     + Add configuration variable for disable RemoveWeaponAmmo of NadeBonus weapon.
     + Feature requst:
         the problem im having is when someone dies their gun drops